Amsterdam/ee-docs/docs/backend/docker-usage.md

 ﻿# Docker usage
-> This page was last reviewed July 8th, 2025.
-It needs to be reviewed again on April 8th, 2026.
 ## What is the standard for Docker?
 Use Docker for containerization in the development, testing, and production of applications within the Municipality.
 Developers must use Dockerfiles that meet the minimum requirements outlined below.
 Dockerfiles are stored in the application repository in **GitHub**, while the compiled Docker images are stored in **Azure Container Registry (ACR)**.

 ## When and for whom is this standard applicable?
 This guideline applies to all developers (front-end and back-end), IT administrators, and DevOps teams within the Municipality.
 It applies to all projects.
-Projects that started before September 2024 with a different configuration must be adapted to this standard.

 ## What is required when using Docker?